PL97/FedNLP/README.md

 ## FedNLP

-Git repo for paper "An In-Depth Evaluation of Federated Learning on Biomedical Natural Language Processing"
+Offical git repo of paper "An In-Depth Evaluation of Federated Learning on Biomedical Natural Language Processing for Information Extraction"

 ## First stable release